-Students may apply to take honours in the subject of their major before proceeding to the Medicine Course.
+Students usually join Year 3 of the Medicine Course.
+However, students may apply to take honours in the subject of their major before proceeding to the Medicine Course.
 The honours program is a one-year research project in the school.
 Details are given in the Combined Sciences Handbook (Table 3 in the Board of Studies in Science and Mathematics Section and Subject Descriptions).
 Enquiries should be directed to the head of the appropriate school.
-Any student who, in 1988, is in any year of the BSc, component of the course and who decides to undertake an Honours year should note that they will enter the third year of the MBBS course (six year curriculum) in their fifth year of the combined degree.

-Honours may be awarded at the time of graduation with the degrees of MB BS, on the basis of a student's performance throughout the combined course (excepting any special studies for honours in Science).
-The award of honours shall be determined on the basis of a weighted aggregate mark, calculated as the sum of weighted aggregate marks obtained in the medical component of the course calculated in accordance with the rules applying to Course 3800, together with an aggregate mark based on the Science component of the course.
+Honours may also be awarded at the time of graduation with the degrees of MB BS, on the basis of a student's performance throughout the combined course (excepting any special studies for honours in Science).
+The award of honours shall be determined on the basis of a weighted aggregate mark, calculated as the sum of weighted aggregate marks obtained in the medical component of the course calculated in accordance with the rules applying to the Medicine Course 3800, together with an aggregate mark based on the Science component of the course.